igorkulman/coding-journal/content/post/2017-03-29-my-experience-running-a-hackintosh.md

 My Windows keyboard [needed some setup](using-macos-with-a-windows-keyboard).
 The back and forward buttons on my gaming mouse do not work, but I got around it using [BetterTouchTool](http://sunpech.com/2015/04/map-your-mouses-back-and-forward).
 If you have a WiFi card (I do not) it will probably not work.
 There are some alternatives you can use, like [this WiFi card with Bluetooth that even support hand-off](https://www.amazon.de/Bluetooth-PCI-Express-BCM94360CD-Hackintosh-Flughafen/dp/B00MBP25UK/ref=sr_1_1?ie=UTF8&qid=1487424169&sr=8-1&keywords=Hackintosh).

 Software like XCode also runs fine, including iOS simulators.
 Overall macOS behaves just like it was installed on an Apple machine.
+The macOS updates also work without a problem, just check [tonymacx86.com](https://www.tonymacx86.com/) before applying them to be sure.